MakingSpiderSense/jira-issues-csv-to-html/README.md

 # Jira Issue Viewer: CSV to HTML

-This is a quick and dirty repo that can be used to convert a CSV file to HTML.
+This repo provides a simple, efficient way to transform CSV files into HTML format.
 All content will be in a read-only state.
 Descriptions and Comments should be formatted, although it's not perfect.
 If set up correctly, all content should be able to be displayed offline, including attachments.

-You should be able to view a list of the issues and click on them to view the details of a specific issue.
-Here you will be able to see the Issue Name, Type, Status, Priority, Environment, Description, Attachments, Creator, Created Date, Labels, Parent, and Comments.
+The interface allows you to be able to view a list of the issues and select any to view its details.
+You'll find information like the issue Name, Type, Status, Priority, Environment, Description, Attachments, Creator, Created Date, Labels, Parent, and Comments.

 ## Usage